lah7/clipqture/README.md

 the program, which tells the first instance to open a context menu, allowing for a quick change of the active clipboard for any text program.

+It extends functionality by showing the window icon where the text was copied from (X11 only).

 ## Installation